maximilianh/cellBrowser/README.md

 data file  and they appear the same order.
 If this is the case, the conversion of the matrix is much quicker.

-Copy sampleData/sample1/cellbrowser.conf into the directory with the data files and adapt the values for meta, exprMatrix, labelField, clusterField and coordFiles.
+Edit cellbrowser.conf and adapt at least the values for meta, exprMatrix, labelField, clusterField and coordFiles.

 From this directory, run

     cbBuild -o <yourWebserverHtmlDirectory> -p 8888

-Navigate your internet browser to the name of the server (or localhost, if you're running this on your own machine) followed by :8888.
+Navigate your internet browser to the name of the server (or localhost, if you're running this on your own machine) followed by :8888, e.g. http://localhost:8888.

-When you run into issues, please open a ticket or send email to cells@ucsc.edu.
+This is early testing research software, many things have not been properly tested yet.
+When you run into problems, just open a ticket or send email to cells@ucsc.edu.